openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

 | CONFIGURATION_DATA | Behavior
 |-------|-----------------------------------
-|   -   | On system where SGX-KSS feature is not available or disabled: No Action; On system with SGX-KSS enabled: loader sets SECS.CONFIGID and SECS.CONFIGSVN as 0
+|   -   | On systems where SGX-KSS feature is not available or disabled: No Action; On systems with SGX-KSS enabled: loader sets SECS.CONFIGID and SECS.CONFIGSVN as 0
-|   x   | On system where SGX-KSS feature is not available or disabled: Invalid;  On system with SGX-KSS enabled: loader copies _oe_sgx_config_data to SECS.CONFIGID and SECS.CONFIGSVN
+|   x   | On systems where SGX-KSS feature is not available or disabled: Invalid;  On systems with SGX-KSS enabled: loader copies _oe_sgx_config_data to SECS.CONFIGID and SECS.CONFIGSVN

 The enclave developer is responsible for the host side code that produces the Enclave Configuration Data and pass the data to the enclave loader.
 The enclave